Lavar Edmonds

 Working Papers

-Role Models Revisited: HBCUs, Same-Race Teacher Effects, and Black Student Achievement (Latest Draft: August 15, 2022)
+Which Match Matters?
+HBCUs, Same-Race Teacher Effects, and Black Student Achievement (Latest Draft: July 2024)

 Works in Progress